thriveweb/sailing-paradise/content/happySailors/2019-07-01-family-gatherings-1.md

 secondaryImage: >-
   https://ucarecdn.com/cd64486b-edde-4e21-bbac-80ca61f844f3/-/crop/1210x1068/305,0/-/preview/
 excerpt: >-
-  Alicia – “Fantastic day out on the water.
+  “Fantastic day out on the water.
 Staff very friendly.
 Enjoyed utilising their SUP blow up toys and beach cricket �.
 Kids loved it very safe for kids.
   Catamaran was very smooth on the water no one got seasick.
 Would definitely recommend to anyone looking for a group activity as it seats up to 30 there was only 10 of us.
 Very roomy inside and toilet provided.”
 Facebook review
 gallery:
   - image: 'https://ucarecdn.com/7274add3-894f-418a-ac64-24ab2bf3b91f/'
   - image: 'https://ucarecdn.com/e6249683-0474-4170-9a7b-ea2d46784331/'